linuxyong/nwsrs/vnwsrs_requirements.md

 ### Data Storage

 1. The system must maintain a normalized database schema to store tournament data
-2. The system must enforce relationships between tournament, player, section, and game data
+2. The system must enforce relationships between tournament, player, section table, and game data
 3. The system must handle player IDs according to specified rules (removing first 4 characters)
 4. The system must avoid duplicate data entry for tournaments and players
 5. The system must correctly link games with both player and opponent information